COSIMA/cosima-recipes/README.md

 3. let us know of any publications which use these models or data so we can add them to [our list](https://scholar.google.com/citations?hl=en&user=inVqu_4AAAAJ).

+## Contributing

+Have you made a recipe for analysing something that is not already included in this cookbook?
+You are more than welcome to share it and include it in the cookbook!
+Consider **contributing your recipe back to the repository**.
+We are always delighted to expand the cookbook with more recipes.
+If the process of contributing to the repository sounds a bit intimidating to you, rest assured that we will guide you and help you with submitting your contribution.

+To make a contribution follow the steps laid out in the [beginner's guide on how to contribute]( https://cosima-recipes.readthedocs.io/en/latest/contributing.html).
+If they sound intimidating then don't worry!
+Just raise [an issue](https://github.com/COSIMA/cosima-recipes/issues) explaining briefly what the contribution you want to make is and we'll help out with the process!

+Contributors to the COSIMA Cookbook are added to the [**citable DOI**](https://github.com/COSIMA/cosima-recipes?tab=readme-ov-file#citation) entry associated with the repository.
+Hence, users who put together a pull request for a new contribution, should ensure that the pull request also modifies the `.zenodo.json` file to include their affiliation details.

 ## Citation